Search or browse for information on Prescription Drugs

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Each bottle contains ciclopirox olamine USP 1.5%.
-Nonmedicinal ingredients: purified water, sodium lauryl ether sulphate, cocamidopropl betaine, disodium hydrogen phosphate, citric acid monohydrate, coconut diethanolamide, hexylene glycol, oleyl alcohol, polysorbate 80, poly quaternium 10, fragrance, and sodium hydroxide.
+Each bottle of clear, yellow-to-light-orange-coloured shampoo contains ciclopirox olamine USP 1.5%.
+Nonmedicinal ingredients: purified water, sodium lauryl ether sulphate, cocamidopropyl betaine, disodium hydrogen phosphate, citric acid monohydrate, coconut diethanolamide, hexylene glycol, oleyl alcohol, polysorbate 80, poly quaternium 10, fragrance (including dipropylene glycol), and sodium hydroxide.

 Do not use this medication if you are allergic to ciclopirox or any ingredients of the medication.